Interstate Compact on the Placement of Children (ICPC)

 2. Document the date the ICPC 100B was received from the sending state in CWS/CMS.

-APRD ICPC Coordinator SCSW Responsibilities
+Adoption ICPC Coordinator SCSW Responsibilities

-APRD CSW Responsibilities
+Adoptions CSW Responsibilities

 1. Verify that the sending state has approved the adoptive plan for the child.

-1. Follow procedures for Assessment of Applicants.
+1. Follow procedures for Resource Family Approval (RFA).

 3. Receive the ICPC 100B from the APRD ICPC Adoption Coordinator.